bitnami/charts/bitnami/kiam/README.md

     -----END CERTIFICATE-----
     ```

-- keys should look like:
+- The keys should look like this:

     ```console
     -----BEGIN RSA PRIVATE KEY-----